gokulraj-st/Food_order-React.js/README.md

 This project allows you to conveniently order delicious food from the comfort of your home. 🏠 Whether you're craving a burger, tacos, salad, sushi, or dessert, we've got you covered!

+## Technologies Used 💻

+HTML

+CSS

+JavaScript

+Media Query

+ ## How to Run
+Clone the repository.
+Navigate to the project directory.
+Install dependencies using `npm install`.
+Start the frontend server using `npm start` .
+Start the backend server using the npm run server.
+Access the application in your browser at `http://localhost:3000` .

 ## Open Your Browser:
 Click here to view the project, or manually navigate to http://localhost:3000 `http://localhost:3000` in your browser.